newcoding-bootcamp/hacker-scavenger-hunt/README.md

 # Hacker Scavenger Hunt

-## React

-1. Navigate into the `react-app` folder.
-2. `create-react-app <your-app-name>` to create a React App
+## React App

-3. Navigate into the folder with the React app you just created
-4. `npm start` to start the development server
+`create-react-app` is an application distributed through npm.

 #### Objective 1

 1. In the `package-lock.json`, what version of `through-2` is specified? _Hint: VS Code has a method to search in files_

 2. In the same file, what are the dependencies for `tar-pack`?

 #### Objective 2

-2. How many files are in this node module? (including hidden files)
+1. How many files are in this node module? (including hidden files)
 1. In the node module for `create-react-app`, what is the file size (in KB) of `index.js`?

 1. In the same node module, for `create-react-app`, what the permissions for `README.md`?